weemundo/TweetSharp-WindowsPhone-sample/README.md

 TweetSharp-WindowsPhone-sample
 ==============================

-TweetSharp and Windows Phone simple OAuth + Post sample by Rahul Mathur Feel free to copy, modify and use in free/commercial applications and test cases w/o attribution.
+TweetSharp and Windows Phone simple OAuth "oob" + Post to twitter sample - by Rahul Mathur Feel free to copy, modify and use in free/commercial applications and test cases w/o attribution.

 The application uses the amazing TweetSharp library: https://github.com/danielcrenna/tweetsharp  <3